 Let’s be honest — no one looks forward to washing a comforter.
 It’s bulky, takes ages to dry, and might not even fit in your home washing machine.
 The longer you can go between washes, the happier you’ll be and the longer your comforter will last.
 Use the tips below to keep your comforter as clean as possible between washes.

-• Use a duvet cover.
+- Use a duvet cover.
 A duvet cover goes over your comforter (also called a duvet) the same way a pillowcase goes over a pillow.
 It’s your first line of defense against dirt, sweat, and stains, and it can greatly extend the life of your comforter.
 Treat your duvet cover like the rest of your bed linens and wash it about once a week.

-• Avoid eating and drinking in bed.
+- Avoid eating and drinking in bed.
 This keeps your comforter cleaner longer and ensures you never have to worry about food and drink stains.

-• Keep pets off the bed.
+Keep pets off the bed.

 We’re not passing judgment if you just can’t resist those puppy dog eyes or if your pet has stubbornly claimed your bed as their own.
-However, if you can keep pets off the bed, your comforter will stay much cleaner.
+However, if you can keep pets off the bed, your comforter will stay much cleaner. - Vacuum and deodorize your comforter about twice a year.
+Remove the duvet cover, sprinkle baking soda over the comforter, let it sit for a few hours, and then vacuum it off with a brush attachment.

 How to Wash a Down Alternative Comforter